giantswarm/management-cluster-bases/extras/zot-force-wc-usage-with-kyverno/README.md

 # Enable zot policies

-These are two policies that are supposed to enable zot as a pull through cache for workload clusters.

-## How does it work?

-Once policies are applied, kyverno will be watching new cluster apps.
-Since a cluster app doesn't have any unique sequence of symbols in any of possible selectors, policies are configured to be checking app's spec to filter out all the other apps.

-Once a new cluster is created, kyverno is supposed to check the config (that is refenced in `spec.userConfig.configMap`) for a string presence.
-If the config that is used for bootstrapping a new cluster doesn't have any information related to the `gsoci` registry, kyverno should enable mirroring.

-So once one creates a cluster with no configuration for `gsoci`, kyverno is supposed to do two things:

-1. Create a new ConfigMap with configuration for gsoci
-2. Update an app resource, so this new config is refenreced in `extraConfigs`
+This policy sets an `extraConfigs` `ConfigMap` for `App` CRs that are created using `cluster-aws` app in a namespace starting with `org-*`.
+The injected ConfigMap configures `containerd` to use the `zot` cache that is available on the installation's MC.

 ## How to install

-These manifests requies flux `postBuild` instruction in order to setup a correct URL for cache.
+This Kyverno policy requries flux `postBuild` instruction in order to setup a correct URL for cache.
+Example:

 ```yaml
 kind: Kustomization